-The key objective for most projects is to ensure that client expectations are met.
-These are commonly expressed in terms of the scope of what’s to be delivered, its quality, the costs that will be incurred and timescales.
+A project will only be hailed as a success if client expectations are fully met.
+Typically, these are expressed in terms of the scope of what’s to be delivered, its quality, the costs incurred and timescales chieved.
 Milestone tracking is the most effective way of managing the timescale element.

 Effective project planning focuses on the key deliverables, so that tasks show clearly how the work will be organized to achieve the delivery dates.
-Milestones are used to identify these key delivery dates so that forecast delivery dates can be compared with committed dates.
+Milestones are used to identify these key delivery dates so that, as the project gets underway, forecast delivery dates can be compared with committed dates.
 This is project milestone tracking.

 Once the plan has been agreed with the client, a baseline or snapshot needs to be taken, so that the actual project performance has a yardstick for comparison.
-Where the project plans include detailed work assignments, timesheets are the most usual way of gathering data on actual performance.
+Where the project plans include detailed work assignments, timesheets are the best way of gathering data on the effort spent, and earned value the most objective way to measure actual performance.

 Weekly timesheets can give early warning when the actual productivity falls below that assumed and show the likely impact on milestone dates in time for corrective action to be taken.
 As project scope changes are agreed, the original baseline will probably need to be updated.